-After affecting China, COVID-19 arrived in Europe and Belgium.
-Public authorities, notably through the Federal Government, took measures to curb the spread of the virus amongst the population.
-These necessary measures are likely to have a significant impact on the Belgian economy and on public finances.
+In January 2020, China was hit by an epidemic caused by COVID-19.
+After affecting China, this epidemic arrived in Europe and Belgium.
+The public authorities, notably through the Federal Government, took measures to curb the spread of the virus amongst the population.
+These necessary measures will have a significant impact on the Belgian economy and on public finances.